devnull-tools/rboss/README.md

     jboss-profile --this --slimming services-here

-This will slim the defined services and if you use a --verbose option rboss will tell you what is be doing with the instance.
+This will slim the defined services.
+Use --verbose to see the changed files.

-To restore slimmed services, use the --restore option
+To restore slimmed services, use --restore.

     jboss-profile --this --restore services-here